NoorGuru/NoorGuru/content/posts/java/single-responsibility-principle-java.md

 a [code smell](https://en.wikipedia.org/wiki/Code_smell)?

 Let’s think again – why did you add the persistence logic to the Journal class itself? to make things simpler?
-– wrong, it starts to complicate things.
+– but, mmm, it starts to complicate things.

-You should observe now that the persistence logic has nothing to do with the Journal, so go on and build him a new home, maybe a util class.
+You should observe now that the persistence logic has nothing to do with the Journal, so go on and build them a new home.

 And that’s it, you just separated the logic of persistence code to its own class.
 And now, anytime you want to update this code – you will not care about updating it in many places.
 Congratulations!

-### Talk is cheap, show me the code [^1]
+### Talk is cheap, show me the code

 ```java
 package _00_solid_design_principles.single_responsibility;